bprecipes/recipes/misc/new_england_style_greek_pizza_dough.md

  - Divide and kneed by hand to shape, move to oilled container and ensure dough is covered in oil
  - Cover with plastic wrap (I allow it to touch the surface to avoid drying out)
  - Let rest for one hour or more to double, gently punch down and replace plastic wrap
- - Move to fridge until ~3 hours before cooking
+ - Move to fridge for 1-48 hours, until ~3 hours before cooking
- - 3 hours before cooking (adjusting for temperature), allow dough to come up to room temp.
+ - Approx 3 hours before cooking (adjusting for temperature), allow dough to come up to room temp.
  - At room temperature, stretch dough into lightly oiled pan, allow to rise in pan for an hour
  - Deflate any large bubbles and top and cook at 475-500.
  - Inspect bottom of pizza and finish on stovetop, moving constantly, if needed.